mwolson/barrt-sh/README.md

 npm i --save barrt
 ```

-Install any plugins you may want, such as [barrt-curl](https://github.com/mwolson/barrt-curl).
+Install any plugins you may want.

 Edit the `setup.sh` file in your test suite to include the following: